A review of biosecurity import requirements for fresh avocado fruit (Persea americana) from Chile

 Purpose of this risk analysis

-We received a formal market access request from Chile for the importation of avocados to Australia.
+We received a formal market access request for fresh avocado fruit to Australia from Chile.
 Avocados are Chile’s highest priority horticultural new market access request.

-As a World Trade Organization member, Australia is required to assess market access proposals and develop the least trade restrictive and scientifically justified import conditions.
-Our trading partners use the same scientific principles when assessing Australian commodities for importation.
+Australia (as a World Trade Organization member) must meet its international obligations by assessing market access requests (import proposals) and developing the least trade restrictive and scientifically justified import conditions where required.
+Our trading partners use the same principles when assessing Australian market access requests.

 Register as a stakeholder